-As a final consistency check of the mechanism, UV-R $\rightarrow$ fertility transition $\rightarrow$ current income, we gauge whether the point estimates reported in Table 7 are internally consistent.
-We ask whether the estimated delay in the fertility transition from UV-R can account for the reduced-form estimate of UV-R on labor productivity.
-To see how this check works, note that if we assume that countries grow at a rate between two and three percent per year on average post transition and that they stagnate before the transition, then the 'required' delay from one standard deviation (0.5 log points) increase in UV-R is, in the notation of Section 3.2, $\tau = \log(0.4x1.29)/g$ .
+As a final consistency check of the mechanism, UV-R \rightarrow fertility transition \rightarrow current income, we gauge whether the point estimates reported in Table 7 are internally consistent.
+We ask whether the estimated delay in the fertility transition from UV-R can account for the reduced-form estimate of UV-R on labour productivity.
+To see how this check works, note that if we assume that countries grow at a rate between 2% and 3% per year on average post transition and that they stagnate before the transition, then the "required" delay from one standard deviation (0.5 log points) increase in UV-R is, in the notation of Section 3.2, $\tau = \log(0.4 \times 1.29)/g$.
 The result is a required delay of between 21 (g = 0.02) and 15 years (g = 0.03).
-The estimated impact from one standard deviation change in UV-R on the timing of the fertility transition is 0.5x33 = 16.5 years (Table 7, column 1).
-Accordingly, the estimated magnitudes match up reasonably well, once again suggesting that the reduced-form link between UV-R and labor productivity largely can be accounted for by the proposed mechanism.
+The estimated impact from one standard deviation change in UV-R on the timing of the fertility transition is 0.5 × 33 = 16.5 years (Table 7, column (1)).
+Accordingly, the estimated magnitudes match up reasonably well, once again suggesting that the reduced-form link between UV-R and labour productivity largely can be accounted for by the proposed mechanism.31

-3.4.
-Testing the Take-off Account: Prediction 5
+3.5.
+Testing the take-off account: Prediction 5